jacobproffer/blog/content/travel/failure-to-launch.md

 ---
-title: "Failure to Launch"
+title: "Our Return to Iceland was Delayed by a Day"
 date: 2024-06-06T09:41:32-04:00
-description: "Mechanical problems and bad weather delay my return to Iceland in May 2024."
+description: "Mechanical problems and bad weather delayed Myles and I's return to Iceland in May 2024."
 images: ["/images/iceland_blog_00_social.jpg"]
 series: ["Iceland", "Iceland 2024"]
-tags: ["iceland"]
+tags: ["iceland", "airport", "hotel"]
 categories: ["travel"]
 thumbnail: "/images/iceland_blog_00_social.jpg"
 thumbnailAlt: ""